MaKapittu/LibraryRepository/README.md

 # LibraryRepository
-Project made with Razor Pages

-To open the project you need to:
+How to open a project on windows 10 and visual studio 2022:

 1.Clone it to your computer via zip or link